 WishGarden Herbs' formulas containing Calendula:

-Daily Immune For Kids, Ear Be Well For Kids, Happy Ducts Lactation Support, Immune Boost For Pregnancy, Kick-It Biotic For Kids, Kick-it Immune For Kids, Oh Baby!
-Oil, and ReBalance Postpartum Hormonal
+Daily Immune Builder For Kids, Ear Be Well For Kids, Happy Ducts Free the Flow, Immune Boost Seasonal Rescue for Pregnancy, Kick-It Biotic Immune Hero For Kids, Kick-It Immune Activator For Kids, Oh Baby!
+Oil, and ReBalance After Birth Hormonal

 - Fronza M., Heinzmannb B., Hamburger M., Laufer S., Merfort I. (2009) Determination of the wound healing effect of Calendula extracts using the scratch assay with 3T3 fibroblasts.
 Journal of Ethnopharmacology, 126, 463-467.